Updated: March 28, 2025

 Whenever there’s a lack of historical data to build on, companies turn to qualitative forecasting methods that leverage judgment from experts along with market research and other non-numerical data.

 Qualitative methods also fit the bill when a company is entering new markets or debuting products.
-Examples of qualitative forecasting include such approaches as a Delphi method, customer surveys, and scenario planning.
+Examples of qualitative forecasting include:

 Quantitative methods

-However, these methods are incapable of considering subjective or unpredictable factors, so companies usually employ a combination of quantitative and qualitative approaches to forecast demand with greater accuracy.
+Companies usually employ a combination of quantitative and qualitative approaches to factor in subjective or unpredictable aspects and forecast demand with greater accuracy.

 Spreadsheets